 Part of the allure of cloud-based services is the whole access from anywhere aspect of it – at work, on the road, in a coffee shop, in a public park, in your hotel room.
 As public, often free, wifi becomes something we (especially road warriors) start to rely on more, make a checklist of things you do in order to secure your interaction with cloud services, which should include (but isn’t restricted to):

-- Make sure you secure your communication with cloud services by using HTTPS instead of HTTP.
+- Make sure you secure your communication with the cloud server or the virtual data rooms servers by using HTTPS instead of HTTP.
 I highly recommend installing the ‘HTTPS Everywhere’ plugin that the EFF have released

 - Use a Virtual Private Network.
 It lets you route all your activity through a separate secure, private network, thus giving you the security of a private network even though you’re on a public one.
 A lot of people can get it through work, but if your job doesn’t come with one then get your own, like CyberGhost VPN or WiTopia (Check out this Lifehacker article)